-Fossils were found in every passage, but their concentration diminishes away from the entrance room of Sótano del Toro 2 (Supplementary figure 7).
+Fossils were found in every passage, but their concentration diminishes away from the entrance room of Sótano del Toro 2 (Supplementary Figure S7).
 They were found on the surface of or as part of fluvial (gravel and sand) sedimentary deposits inside the cave passages.
 In the lower, active level, the progressive diminishing in abundance is less intense, with fossil remains having been found all the way to the furthest final sump downstream to the south.
-This is evidence that there is ongoing transportation of fossil remains during flood events, moving remains that were originally present in Sótano del Toro and Sótano del Toro 2 farther into the cave.
-As would be expected from a site where remains are actively remobilized and transported throughout the cave by water, we did not find any clear sorting of fossils by taxonomy.
+This evidence ongoing transportation of fossil remains during flood events, moving remains that were originally present in Sótano del Toro and Sótano del Toro 2 farther into the cave.
+As would be expected from a site where remains are actively remobilized and transported by water throughout the cave, we did not find any clear sorting of fossils by taxonomy.
 Most associations consisted of similarly sized remains as documented by Voorhies (1969) in other water transported assemblages.
 Numbered red dots found within maps in this manuscript show the position of individual fossils.
-As mentioned in methods, high resolution images as well as their taxonomic assignment are available to any interested researcher contacting the first or the corresponding author.
+As mentioned in the methods section, high resolution images as well as their taxonomic assignment are available to any interested researcher contacting the first author or the corresponding author.

-Northern Portion
+Northern portion

-Both the Sótano del Toro and Sótano del Toro 2 entrance pits drop directly into deep pools (Supplementary figures 6D and 8A), which are probably connected through a sump.
-During floods, this sump overflows and fills the large chamber of Sótano del Toro 2 to a depth of at least 3 m, before it can flow downstream towards the downstream sump (Supplementary figure 8).
+Both the Sótano del Toro and Sótano del Toro 2 entrance pits drop directly into deep pools (Supplementary Figures S6d and S8a), which are probably connected through a sump.
+During floods, this sump overflows and fills the large chamber of Sótano del Toro 2 to a depth of at least 3 m, before it can flow downstream towards the downstream sump (Supplementary Figure S8).
 This entrance chamber serves as a decantation pool, as indicated by the thick mud deposits.
-Fossils were found directly underwater in the main pool (Supplementary figure 8C), on the surface of the talus slope near the water, and in the passage leading to the downstream sump (Supplementary figure 8D).
+Fossils were found directly underwater in the main pool (Supplementary Figure S8c), on the surface of the talus slope near the water, and in the passage leading to the downstream sump (Supplementary Figure S8d).
 In this northern portion of the cave is where some of the largest and most complete remains were found.
 These included the maxilla of an equid and the mandible of a cervid, with most of their teeth still attached.
 There were also isolated teeth of two species of Proboscidea as well as part of a shoulder girdle.
 The femur of a Xenarthran was also located in this area.
 We presume that many other fossils could be found in the flooded connection with Sótano del Toro, under the thick mud deposits of the talus slope on the north side of the room, and in the Arrastre Seco connection crawlway with Dos Soyates.

-Along the upper level, sediments and fossils are concentrated above the connection crawlway with the Toro 2 Chamber (Supplementary figure 8D).
-The crawlway itself probably also has other fossils embedded in the sediments, but none were noticed along the path used to traverse it, as the passage height is just 30 cm (Figure 1D).
-During severe floods, water must push sediments up the crawlway and into the Upper Level, where the sediment load, including the fossils, is deposited.
+Along the upper level, sediments and fossils are concentrated above the connection crawlway with the Toro 2 Chamber (Supplementary Figure S8d).
+The crawlway itself probably also has other fossils embedded in the sediments, but none were noticed along the path used to traverse it, as the passage height is just 30 cm (Figure 1d).
+During severe floods, water must push sediments up the crawlway and into the upper level, where the sediment load, including the fossils, is deposited.

-Central Portion
+Central portion